AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

 >[!IMPORTANT]
 >
 > Git Connector is currently available as a Beta feature, and is disabled by default.
-Please contact the Customer Success team to enable the feature.
+To enable this feature, contact the Customer Success team.

 Git Connector allows you to import content from connected Git repositories into Experience Manager Guides.
 After the content is imported, you can use Experience Manager Guides authoring, review, translation, and publishing features to develop and deliver documentation.